-Temperatures continue to rise in Mount Hope, which means one thing – your AC is about to go in to full blown summer mode and run quite a bit more.
+Temperatures continue to rise in Beckley and Mount Hope, which means one thing – your AC is about to go in to full blown summer mode and run quite a bit more.
 That’s why it’s so critical to plan ahead and have an AC repair technician identified if your air conditioner decides it’s worked hard enough and breaks down.

 Of course it’s not as simple as picking a name and number out of a phone book like it used to be, and there are a sufficient number of companies out there that are looking to take advantage of your difficulty.
 That’s why Appalachian Heating has put together a few things to keep an eye out for in an AC repair technician.